iptv-org/iptv/FAQ.md

 #EXTINF:-1 tvg-id="KJLA-DT1.us",Visión Latina Los Angeles (KJLA-DT1)
 ```

-If the channel has a another stream and this is broadcasting as an international feed or under an online website, consider using the alphanumeric name instead, whose id is `VisionLatina.us`.
+If the channel has a another stream and this is broadcasting as an international feed or under an online website without georestriction, consider using the alphanumeric name instead, whose id is `VisionLatina.us`.

 ```
 #EXTINF:-1 tvg-id="VisionLatina.us",Visión Latina